Choose A Topic From The Quick Menu

 Judging & Scoring

 Within the IPL, judging rounds are very similar from division to division.
 As a general rule, it is all about game plan and strategy.
-The IPL supports creativity, artistry, and gives athletes the ability to change or set the “standard” at any given time.
-The IPL’s advice or “judge’s notes” with regards to a particular athlete will be specific to that athlete.
-Athletes will not be advised on how to meet any “standard” because this standard will surely evolve and change.
-That being said, as mentioned, advice will be built into the judging & scoring system.
 Score Cards will be available for every class/division.
 Please click here to request scorecards.
 Score Card requests will be posted on the contest results page for the show.

 Athletes will receive six individual scores: